 Here are some features you should certainly take into account when selecting a bike helmet:

-Safety – The primary function of a helmet is to prevent or minimize injury in case of a fall or crash.
-In addition to pointing out safety-enhancing strengths and weaknesses of the helmest, we report the prestigious Virginia Tech University and its star-based bicycle helmet safety-ranking system.
+The primary function of a helmet is to prevent or minimize injury in case of a fall or crash.
+In addition to pointing out safety-enhancing strengths and weaknesses of the helmets, we report the prestigious Virginia Tech University and its star-based bicycle helmet safety-ranking system.

-The safest helmets incorporate the Multi-Directional Impact Protection System, or MIPS.
+The best helmet for safety incorporates the Multi-Directional Impact Protection System or MIPS.
 It consists of an inner layer that contorts with rotational movement, helping to prevent concussions and worse.

-Ventilation – The holes on the top of the helmets are not there solely for aesthetic purposes.
-They are there to maintain a constant airflow to the top of your head, which can be a lifesaver in extreme heat.
-The ventilation holes also contribute to the aerodynamic properties of a lid.
+The holes on the top of the helmets are not there solely for aesthetic purposes.
+They are there to maintain a constant airflow to the top of your head, which can be a lifesaver when it’s extremely hot outside.
+The ventilation holes on the best aero helmet also contribute to the aerodynamic properties of a lid.

-Weight – This is a no-brainer – the lighter the helmet is, the less strain it will put on your neck muscles.
+This one is a no-brainer. the lighter the helmet is, the less strain it will put on the muscles on your neck.
 Bike helmets weigh anywhere from 250 to 400 grams, with the lightest under 200 grams.

-Cost – A more expensive lid does not automatically mean a better one.
-A quick glance at the Virginia Tech safety list shows that you can find an exceptionally safe helmet for under $100.
+A more expensive lid does not automatically mean a better one.
+A quick glance at the Virginia Tech safety list shows that you can find the best cheap bike helmet that’s also exceptionally safe for under $100.
 Bicycle helmets range from $60 to roughly $350.